davidpallmann/hashnode-backups/ckyq84l1l0cj6ans16cdzev4u.md

     Each tweet is enclosed in a colored sentiment indicator: POSITIVE-green, NEGATIVE-red, MIXED-tan showing the Amazon Comprehend sentiment analysis of the tweet text.
 Neutral tweets are not shown so as to prioritize the other sentiments for display.

-2. Now try another topic, such as #wfh (work-from-home):
+2. Now try another topic, such as #wfh (work-from-home) or #superbowl.

    ```dos
 dotnet run -- #wfh